 - how they will be kept informed about the outcome of their feedback or complaint

-- the processes and mechanisms available to them if they are not satisfied with Oranga Tamariki’s response to their complaint.
+- the processes and mechanisms available to them if they are not satisfied with the response by Oranga Tamariki to their complaint.

-We must ensure that if te tamaiti makes a complaint, the outcome of the complaint assessment process and the actions taken as a result of that assessment are explained to them.
+If te tamaiti or rangatahi makes a complaint, we must ensure that the outcome of the complaint assessment process and the actions taken because of that assessment are explained to them.

 Tamariki in care or custody